-A band immersion program is implemented at year 5 that uses the skills developed in the preceding years.
-For a semester, all students receive free small group lessons and instruments on either flute, clarinet, trumpet or trombone.
+A band immersion program is implemented at year 5 and is a compulsory subject that uses the skills developed in the preceding years.
+For the full year, all students receive free small group lessons and instruments on either flute, clarinet, trumpet or trombone.
 They also receive band lessons incorporating the knowledge gained in their small groups.

-YEAR 6-8
+YEAR 6-7

 Students continue to develop their music education and a major component of music technology is introduced.
-Using our specialist music lab and jam hub room, students access computer programs, electric guitars, basses, drumkits, keyboards and jam hubs to further their learning.
-Students are able to learn contemporary music, compose their own music and continue learning music reading/writing and history.
+Using our specialist music lab, students access computer programs and keyboards to further their learning.
+Students are able to compose their own music and continue learning music reading/writing and history.
+At Year 7 students may, in addition, select from elective music courses.

-YEARS 9-12
+YEARS 8-12

-Music becomes an elective from Year 9, and students can continue to develop specialised skills in many areas of music.
+Music becomes an elective from Year 8, and students can continue to develop specialised skills in many areas of music.
 These subjects are designed to open many pathways for students, leading onto many avenues both in school and further education.